cbalfour/internal-cs/tech/automarker.rst

 :ref:`sysadmins-label`.

 .. warning:: The automatic marker is not currently zero-rated by South African mobile operators.
-To avoid data charges use Method 2 below.

 Preparation
 -----------